 Considering a career as a family lawyer in Sydney?
 Whilst it can be rewarding work, make sure you do your research first, as becoming a solicitor can require up to 6 years of study and training.

-This article outlines what you need to know about working as a solicitor and how to become one.
+This article outlines what you need to know about pursuing a career as a family lawyer in Sydney.

 What a family lawyer in Sydney does:

 A family lawyer in Sydney may work with a range of domestic-related legal issues, including:

 - Separation and divorce

 - Child custody

 - Financial settlements